servuscms/servus/README.md

 A `GET` to `/api/sites` can be used to get a list of all the sites belonging to a key.

+### `/api/config`

+A `GET` to `/api/config` will return the list of available themes and the currently selected theme.

+A `PUT` to `/api/config` can be used to change the site's theme.

-NB: Both requests require a [NIP-98](https://github.com/nostr-protocol/nips/blob/master/98.md) authorization header to be present!
+NB: All requests require a [NIP-98](https://github.com/nostr-protocol/nips/blob/master/98.md) authorization header to be present!

 ## Blossom API